ChalaniDissanayaka/dineflow-restaurant-app-hackathon/README.md

 - Menu Management:

   - Admins have full control over menu items, with the ability to add, edit, or delete items.
-Each item can include descriptions, prices, and images.
+Each item can include name, prices, and images.

 - Order Tracking and Management: